Merkoba/Doctor/README.md

 # Changelog

->v1.1.0:
+>v1.1.1:

-&lt;code&gt; is now &lt;xcodex&gt; to allow problems when using &lt;code&gt;, which is a standard tag, inside a code sample.
+&lt;code&gt; is now &lt;xcodex&gt; to avoid problems when using &lt;code&gt;, which is a standard tag, inside a code sample.

+Changed the code sample style.

 Parsing errors should be more verbose now.